 June is Backup Awareness month, and Backblaze being a data backup company, is keen to have folks be, well, backup aware.
-During the year we publish blog posts and articles on data backup and spend marketing money spreading the word – back up your data.
-We’re not alone as there are plenty of other companies doing the same thing.
+During the year, we publish blog posts and articles on data backup and spend marketing money spreading the word—back up your data.
+We’re not alone, as there are plenty of other companies doing the same thing.
 So how are we all doing?
 Let’s find out.
-We created a “Data Backup Quiz” below, 10 questions, multiple choice.
-Take the quiz to see if you are a Superhero or a Superzero when it comes to data backup.
-In either case, you might learn a thing or two.
-Have fun and feel free to share with your friends.

 The 2016 Backup Awareness Survey

-This is the 9th year we’ve asked the folks at Harris Interactive to poll computer owners and ask the question “How often do you backup all the data on your computer?”
+This is the ninth year we’ve asked the folks at Harris Interactive to poll computer owners and ask the question “How often do you back up all the data on your computer?”
 We receive pages and pages of data from the survey and we’d like to share some of the interesting facts and figures.
 Let’s start with comparing the 2016 results with the previous years.
 Here are the results in both graphical and tabular form.